EffectiveAgileDev/SMG_C/TASK.md

 - [ ] Plan for key rotation notifications
 - [ ] Consider adding audit logging for key operations
 - [x] OAuth token table implementation completed with all test cases passing
+- [x] Application name changed from "SMG_C" to "Promptly Social" in all configuration files and scripts
+- [x] Verification scripts updated with new application name
+- [x] Build scripts configured for both MSI and NSIS installers
+- [x] Created placeholder icons for Windows installer
+- [x] Updated package.json and Cargo.toml with new application name

 See PLANNING-P.md for detailed technical documentation and architecture